TechnoBoom/YT-Files/IDS-IPS-Crowdsec-Traefik/README.md

 27. go to the  last line and paste the below command and save it.
 28. " * 3 * * * docker exec crowdsec cscli hub update && docker exec crowdsec cscli hub upgrade "          # only Inside Quotes data
 29. This command will update the blocklist every 3 hours.

+Notes :

+If using reverse proxy, cloudflare tunnel, then add

+ forwardedHeaders:
+      trustedIPs:
+        - IP_ADDRESS_CLOUDFLARE_TUNNEL

+to the traefik.yml file after address ":80" and address ":443"